AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/configure-aws-cli.md

 ```

 3. Step 2 will automatically open a browser window for you to confirm access by hitting the `Confirm and continue` button.
+(If a browser window doesn't open, follow the instructions in your Terminal.)
 If you're not logged in, you will be prompted to log in.

 4. Click the `Allow access` button on the next screen.